mikexarau/Universal-File-Compressor-Web-Application/CONTRIBUTING.md

-# Contributing to [Universal File Compressor - Web Aplication ]
+# Contributing to [Universal File Compressor - Web Application ]

 Thank you for considering contributing to this project!
 Here are a few guidelines to get started.